 If you share any HealthShare content via our Send to a Friend function, we will send them an email on your behalf.

 2. Disclosure of Personal Information to Third Party Providers

-Any personal information provided to us may be disclosed, if appropriate, to other entities in order to facilitate the purpose for which the information was collected.
+Any personal information provided to us may be disclosed, if appropriate, to other entities or organisations in order to facilitate the purpose for which the information was collected.
 Such entities generally include:

 - third party suppliers for the purpose of enabling them to provide a service such as (but not limited to) payroll, superannuation administration, IT supply, data storage, web-hosting and server providers, debt collectors, maintenance or problem-solving providers; marketing, promotional or advertising providers;

 - third party ‘partners’ with whom HealthShare has a commercial relationship in order to provide you with the benefit of our services or to make available products or opportunities provided by third party ‘partners’ relevant or likely to be of interest to visitors or users of our Sites;